 Sugata (Style 姿)—-Three types of Tanto exist (as below)

 1. Takenoko-zori, slightly longer than the previous time (usually 10 inches long).
 Hirazukuri shape.
 The width became a little wider than the middle Kamakura period tanto. ( Those are described in 13|Tanto ( 短刀) Middle Kamakura Period.

 2. Chukan-zori (back of the sword is straight), Hirazukuri wide Mihaba (width) with the meaty surface, Fukura Kareru.

-3. Saki-zori (top part bend to outward), Hirazukuri Fukura Kareru. (refer 9 Middle Kamakura – Yamashiro school)
+3. Saki-zori (bend outwardly at the top), Hirazukuri Fukura Kareru. (refer 9 Middle Kamakura – Yamashiro school)

-Hamon (tempered line 刃文) ————- Hamon is almost same as the Late Kamakura period sword. (refer 15 Late Kamakura Period.
+Hamon (tempered line 刃文) ————- Hamon is almost the same as the Late Kamakura period sword. (refer 15 Late Kamakura Period.
 Some Tanto may have wide Hamon and others may have narrow Hamon.
-Often see the Tanto with the narrow Hamon at the bottom, then wider Homon at the top.
+Often lower part of the Tanto is narrow Hamon, then wider Hamon at the top.
 The work of Hamon around Fukura area is the widest and most showy.

 Jitetu (the area between Hamon and Shinogi 地鉄) ——-Jitetu is excellent.
-Lot of Ji-nie (Nia work on Jitetu ) and Yubashiri and Chikei
+A lot of Ji-nie (Nia work on Jitetu ) and Yubashiri and Chikei

 Late Kamakura Period Early Soshu Den (style) Sword Smiths